andersbuanes/dat250/dat250-expass5.md

 # DAT250 Assignment 5

-No issues during this excercise.
+No issues during this experiment.

 [Excercise 1](/spring-demo/)